 Florida Truck Idling Law

-Florida has no statewide idling time limit.
-The only idling-related law is a weight allowance: up to 550 pounds for idle-reduction technology and up to 2,000 pounds for natural gas vehicles (Fla.
+Florida has no statewide idling time limit, and attended idling (including in the sleeper) is unrestricted.
+State law does bar leaving a vehicle unattended with the engine running (Fla.
+Stat.
+316.1975, a nonmoving violation).
+The main idling-related provision is a weight allowance: up to 550 pounds for idle-reduction technology and up to 2,000 pounds for natural-gas or electric-battery vehicles (Fla.
 Stat.
 316.545).

 When you can keep idling